 }

-package already uses reflection, but you can see how it might be a problem if this interface-to-interface cast happens regularly, even taking into account Go’s caching of cast results.
+The flag package already uses reflection, but you can see how it might be a

-, which exists because they messed up and didn’t provide a way for a flag.Value
+There is also flag.Getter, which exists because they messed up and didn’t

-to unwrap into the value it contains.
-For example, if a flag is defined with flag.Int
+provide a way for a flag.Value to unwrap into the value it contains.
+For

-, and then that flag is looked up with flag.Lookup
+example, if a flag is defined with flag.Int, and then that flag is looked up

-Instead, you have to side-cast to flag.Getter
+Instead, you have to side-cast to flag.Getter:

 type Getter interface {